macsrok/github-pull-notifier/README.md

 REPO: GitHub repo name.
 Required.
 ```

 Adjust entrypoint.sh to your needs.
-The default is to run the script @ 10:45AM Mon-Friday Central United States time.
+The default is to run the script @ 10:45AM Mon, Wed, Friday Central United States time.
 to change the time zone udjust line 4 of Dockerfile, and rebuild.

 ```